TonyDeRosia/evennia-minimud/README.md

 resolve the effect immediately when outside of combat.

 Running Tests
-Install dependencies first.
-You can run the helper script:
+Before running `pytest`, you **must** install the testing requirements so Django and Evennia are available.
+Use the helper script:

 ```bash
 scripts/setup_test_env.sh
 ```

-which installs Django, Evennia and the rest of the testing requirements.
-Alternatively, install them manually:
+which installs Django, Evennia and the rest of the test dependencies.
+You can also install them manually:

 ```bash
 pip install -r requirements-test.txt
 pip install -e .
 ```

-If these packages are not installed before running `pytest`, test collection will fail with import errors for Django/Evennia.
-Once dependencies are installed run:
+Skipping this step will cause `pytest` to fail during collection with missing Django or Evennia modules.
+After the environment is prepared, run:

 ```bash
 pytest -q